KW-tech/Project-1-Elk-Stack/README.md

 First the Elk Server Internal IP address is added to the '[hosts](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/hosts)' file with its own header [elk].
 When the Ansible Playbook is run calling out this('elk') as the "hosts" variable - only those VMs listed will be affected by the playbook.

+As you can see - the **hosts** File can be continuously modified and reused as more VMs or options to the existing VMs are added or changed.
+And by adding a whole other Host Category, a different set of VMs or options on some of the existing can be implemented.

 The [install-elk](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/install-elk.yml) playbook implements the following tasks:
 - First, Docker.io is installed using apt
 - Next, Python3-pip is installed using apt